foryou929/react-google-login/README.md

 |:-------------:|:--------:|:------------------------------------:|
 |    code       |  object  |           offline token              |

-If `approvalPrompt` is set to `"force"`, refresh token will always be returned while exchanging auth code for tokens.
-Otherwise, refresh token will only be returned for the first time user gives permission to the app.

-You can now also pass child components such as icons into the button component.
+You can also pass child components such as icons into the button component.
 ```js
   <GoogleLogin
     clientId={'658977310896-knrl3gka66fldh83dao2rhgbblmd4un9.apps.googleusercontent.com'}